-Review Article 13 of the Negotiated Agreement FY 17 FINAL CCPS EACC (4) for more information.
+Review Article 13 of the EACC CCPS Negotiated Agreement FY 20 FINAL2 for more information.

 H.) Planning Time